benjymous/annotations/sandman/sandman.22.md

 Page 6:  This is a recap of _Sandman_ #4.

 Page 7 panel 1:  Interesting information on the nature of the Endless.
+       panel 4:  This guy is Abudah.
+He also appears as Mervyn's sidekick in issue 60, pp. 21-23

 Page 8 panel 3:  Neil Gaiman has said that the raven companions of Dream dwell in Eve's cave.